MediaComem/docker-brownbag/README.md

 ### Exposing container ports on the host machine

-We will use the [official `mongo` image][hub-mongo] on Docker hub to run a MongoDB database container for our application.
-[Its Dockerfile][hub-mongo-dockerfile] is more complex than the one we've used as an example, but you should now easily understand what it does on principle (i.e. install what is needed to run a MongoDB server and run the appropriate command to start it).
+We will use the [official `mongo` image][hub-mongo] on Docker hub to **run a MongoDB database container** for our application.
+[Its Dockerfile][hub-mongo-dockerfile] is more complex than the one we've used as an example, but you should now easily understand what it does on principle (i.e. install and configure what is needed to run a MongoDB server and run the appropriate command to start it).

 Run a MongoDB 3+ container named `db` with the following command: